Emblem of Iran: Islamic Republic of Iran

 Following the Iranian Revolution, Ayatollah Ruhollah Khomeini called for the dismantling of the lion and sun symbols during a speech on 1 March 1979.
-Despite the emblem's traditional Shia meanings and the lion's association with Ali, the first Imam of the Shia, the first emblem of the Islamic Republic, which consisted of several stars and fists, designed by Sadegh Tabrizi, was adopted on 30 January 1980.
+Despite the emblem's traditional Shia meanings and the lion's association with Ali, the first imam of the Shia, the first emblem of the Islamic Republic, which consisted of several stars and fists, designed by Sadegh Tabrizi, was adopted on 30 January 1980.
 Finally on 9 May 1980, the current emblem was adopted.

-The Islamic Republic of Iran still used the 1973 version of the lion and sun emblem until the approval of the new official coat of arms.

 First version used from 30 January 1980 to 9 May 1980.